tylernathanreed/code-review/readme.md

 This project was created for a Code Assessment for Sherman Bridge.
 The original specifications of the project can be found [here](https://docs.google.com/document/d/1wcwS9DNdlEsskdxl_mhdunMpCVH1GOBi8vub_CL-RUQ).
 An additional requirements specification was created for this project specifically, which can be found [here](https://docs.google.com/document/d/12mR6VuzRoI2SC8Iox_C6IFCDgLEFayJFB-6mHp04Kbs).

 If you wish to download this project, and try it for yourself, please refer to the [Installation & Setup Guide](https://docs.google.com/document/d/1DHfC1Ds7O3M41Gh69BTF8_xZAitTmDy6QgGZ3A6-v8E).
+In short, you'll need to do the following:
+ - Setup a Linux Environment (WAMP, MAMP, or Vagrant, etc.)
+ - Clone this repository
+ - Make sure the Document Root is set to `~/code-review/public`
+ - Run the following commands, in order:
+    - composer install
+    - php artisan migrate
+    - npm install

 ## User Stories